manju-me/Romantic-Alexa/README.md

 #### Issues
 If you encounter any problems feel free to open a new issue.
 Before that check other closed issues and check if your issue matches with any older issues.
+### Contributing
+Pull requests are Always welcome.
+For major changes, please open an issue first to discuss what you would like to change.